mikessh/migec/README.md

 ## THE PIPELINE

 All routines in the pipeline are available in "manual" and "batch" variants.
-Batch variants are designed to automatically handles several input samples with minimal shell script glue between analysis steps.
+Batch variants are designed to automatically handle several input samples with minimal shell scripting glue between analysis steps.
 If the "barcodes" file is set properly, all pipeline could be run in five lines:

 ```bash
 MIGEC="java -Xmx8G -jar migec.jar"